 It is hard to spot Pearl Morissette winery,

-Inside The Restaurant at Pearl Morissette
+Inside Restaurant Pearl Morissette

 The front of house will be there to greet you and lead you to your table, or the lounge if you arrive earlier.

 From where you’ll meet the front of house, right in front is the lounge.

 On your most left is the open kitchen, then the washroom, then to the right is the dining room with a centre table of cutleries and honeycomb and cheese.

-The Restaurant at Pearl Morissette menu only offers one French-inspired farm-to-table tasting menu with at least eight courses.
+Restaurant Pearl Morissette menu only offers one French-inspired farm-to-table tasting menu with at least eight courses.

 The menu changes daily based on seasonality and what’s fresh that day, which makes this restaurant very repeatable.

-You can do the wine pairing for an additional $70 which includes spirits and wines from all over the world, as well as wines from their own vineyards.
+Wine pairing includes spirits and wines from all over the world, as well as wines from their own vineyards.

 Travelling Foodie Tip: If you want to try the pairing but can’t drink a lot, you can choose to split one wine pairing between two people at The Restaurant at Pearl Morissette.

-The Restaurant at Pearl Morissette Seasonal Tasting Menu
+Restaurant Pearl Morissette Seasonal Tasting Menu

 We started with some grilled bay scallops from New Brunswick with elderflower capers, preserved tomato water, and brown butter topped with porridge flower.

 It was my first time hearing of elderflower capers where you pickle the young flower buds.

 Next was the fresh homemade sourdough bread with a side of warm butter, followed by the Potato Tartlet.

 The Potato Tartlet had a shell made of potato.
 The inside had goat cheese and pureed potato and potato skin.

 Did you know?
 Bottarga is an Italian way of curing caviar where the fish roes are kept in the sacks and cured as a whole.

 This was fun to eat because you get to eat the shell which is very crispy.
-It was a

 When I attended the media preview for the unveiling of Canada’s Best New Restaurants, Pearl Morissette Restaurant Executive Chef Daniel was there serving BBQ Sea Snails for guests to sample, which I really loved!